 My Cincinnati Luxury Travel Guide will tell you all of the best places to eat, explore, take the perfect Instagram photos, and where to stay with suggestions about what to do while enjoying The Queen City.
-In the past decade, the city of Cincinnati has experienced explosive growth and much of the city’s gorgeous architecture and public spaces have been revitalized or completely overhauled, making it a beautiful midwest destination for those who love art, fine dining, the great outdoors, museums and gardens, live entertainment and performances, and so much more.
+In the past decade, the city of Cincinnati has experienced explosive growth.
+Much of the city’s gorgeous architecture and public spaces have been revitalized or completely overhauled, making it a beautiful midwest destination for those who love art, fine dining, the great outdoors, museums and gardens, live entertainment and performances, and so much more.

 Famous for its Italianate and Queen Anne architectural style neighborhoods, chili, and for being one of the first places in the nation to fight back against prohibition (they had more speakeasies than most other cities in the country), Cincinnati has an awesome culture a ton of pride in their town.
 It was exciting to see how excited everyone we spoke with was about their city!